Mrfiregem/shell-piper/README.md

 shellpiper --type argument -- pandoc '{piper:file}' --from html -o converted.md
 ```

-The argument `{piper:file}` will be expanded by shellpiper to the full path of the temporary file.
+The argument `{piper:file}` will be expanded by shell-piper to the full path of the temporary file.
 If this argument is not present, the file path will be appended as the last argument.

 ### Expand Mode